Provider claims and safety checks

 Be careful with any website, social media account or seller offering GLP-1 tablets without a proper consultation.
 Prescription-only medicines should not be supplied through unregulated routes, and fake or incorrectly supplied medicines can cause serious harm.

-Read sources and methodology, understand GLP-1 tablet waitlists and check the UK availability timeline before relying on a provider claim.
+Read source notes, understand GLP-1 tablet waitlists and check the UK availability timeline before relying on a provider claim.

 FAQ